Hepatitis symptoms, testing and treatment

 - can cause both acute and chronic infection

-- can be transmitted by sexual contact; sharing of drug equipment; sharing personal hygiene items such as razors, toothbrushes, scissors; and by tattoos and piercing
+- can be transmitted by sexual contact; sharing of drug equipment; sharing personal hygiene items such as razors, toothbrushes, scissors; birth; and by tattoos and piercing

 - is preventable through vaccination.
-In BC there are universal vaccination programs for grade 6 students (since 1991) and infants (since 2000). the vaccine is available at public health clinics, travel clinics, doctor’s offices and some treatment centres.
+In BC there are universal vaccination programs for grade 6 students (since 1991) and infants (since 2000).
+The vaccine is available at public health clinics, travel clinics, doctor’s offices and some treatment centres.
 Hepatitis B vaccinations are free for many in British Columbia.

 Hepatitis C (Hep c)